2Pit/scala-benchmarks/README.md

 make bench_map_1

 cd analysis
-python plot_latency.py map_1
+python ploty.py map_1
 ```

+This will:
-This will run the benchmark for various array sizes, store the results in `analysis/bench_map_1.csv`, and produce a performance plot.
+- run the benchmark for various array sizes,
+- store the results in `analysis/data/bench_map_1.csv`,
+- and produce a performance plot in `analysis/plots/`.